apideck-libraries/sdk-python/docs/sdks/webhooks/README.md

         ],
     })

-    if res is not None:
+    if res.update_webhook_response is not None:
         # handle response
         pass